 Sea Kayak, Camp, and Explore on Basswood and Oak Islands

-DAY 1: Arrive to Wilderness Inquiry's Little Sand Bay Base Camp in the early afternoon.
+DAY 1: Arrive at Wilderness Inquiry's Little Sand Bay Base Camp in the early afternoon.
 Upon arrival, review personal gear and prepare for your trip to the islands.
-Particpate in a sea kayak orientation and get your first view of Lake Superior.
+Participate in a sea kayak orientation and get your first view of Lake Superior.
 Spend one night at our beautiful base camp before heading out to the islands.

 DAY 4: Pack up camp and island hop to Basswood, home for the last night.
 Hike the beautiful island trails to an old brownstone quarry and relax at the sandy beaches.
 Enjoy one last dinner on the remote islands, recounting the adventures had around the campfire.

 DAY 5: Break camp and enjoy one more morning on the water as you paddle back to mainland.
 Return to base camp to unpack, clean-up, and say goodbye to new friends.

 Note On Weather: Sea kayaking is incredibly weather dependent.
 In the chance of high winds or heavy rains you may enjoy a layover day at one of the islands or spend additional time at base camp.

 TERRAIN/ROUTE CHOICES: When you are not paddling, most of your time is spent on the beaches and grassy shorelines of the islands.
 The islands are made up of red sandstone, covered with a mixed forest of birch, pine, oak, and maple.
 Except for a few cliffs, the terrain is gentle and rolling.
 With all the islands, bays, and shorelines in this area, we have several routes to choose from.